GMOD/jblast-jbconnect-hook/docs/api.rst

 Description
 ===========

-This job service is functionally equivelant to basicWorkflowService, however, NCBI operations are sent through galaxy workflow for processing.
+This job service is functionally equivelant to localBlastService, however, NCBI operations are sent through galaxy workflow for processing.

 Job submission example: